The Best Football Players

 Terry Clarke explains who the best football players in the world are.

-Coming to a consensus on the best players in the world can be difficult, as there are so many top-class athletes at the very top of the game in Europe and around the world.
-However, these four stars are currently ahead of the rest in terms of their numbers and ability to lift a side to glory:
+Coming to a consensus on the best players in the world can be difficult, as there are so many top-class athletes at the very top of the game in Europe and worldwide.
+The following four stars are currently ahead of the rest in terms of their ability to lift a side to glory:

 Lionel Messi, along with Cristiano Ronaldo, has dominated the conversation about the world's best for more than a decade now.
-The diminutive Argentinian is a Barcelona legend, having scored 552 goals in 636 games and has won the game's biggest honours, including the Champions League on four occasions.
 Messi is renowned for his exceptional dribbling, agility, and finishing skills.
+The diminutive Argentinian is a Barcelona legend, having scored 552 goals in 636 games and has won the game's biggest honours, including the Champions League.

 However, perseverance and training have been crucial in Messi's meteoric rise from the back streets of his hometown of Rosario to world stardom.
-The 30-year-old struggled with a growth hormone deficiency during his childhood, but medical treatment after relocating to Spain saw him fast-tracked through Barca's youth academy.
-He eventually made his debut as a teenager, and the rest is history.
+The 30-year-old struggled with a growth hormone deficiency during childhood, but medical treatment after relocating to Spain saw him fast-tracked through Barca's youth academy.
+He eventually debuted as a teenager, and the rest is history.
 Messi has won five Ballon d'Or awards and holds several records, including the most goals in a calendar year (91) and a single season in Europe (73).

 Cristiano Ronaldo is another player who has worked exceptionally hard to maximise his potential.
 A move to the Red Devils in 2003 was the beginning of a trophy-laden journey in European football.
 Ronaldo won three Premier League titles and the Champions League before completing a then-record $107 million switch to Real Madrid in 2009.
 The Portuguese star also had health issues as a youngster but came through the ranks at Sporting Lisbon, where he caught the eye of Manchester United.